SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 **Self-Reference me**

-When implementing instance methods, you can make use of the implicitly available object reference variable `me` which is always available and points to the respective object itself.
-You can use it to refer to components of the instance of a particular class but it is not needed:
+When implementing instance methods, you can optionally make use of the implicitly available object reference variable [`me`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenme.htm) which is always available at runtime and points to the respective object itself.
+You can use it to refer to components of the instance of a particular class:
 ``` abap
 ... some_method( ... ) ...

 ... me->some_method( ... ) ...
 ```

-However, if you want to access attributes of the particular class and these attributes have identical names as local attributes within the method, you can make use of `me` to access the attributes that are outside of the method and within the class.
-The following example demonstrates the use of `me` in a method implementation.
+The following code snippet shows a method implementation.
+In this case, a local data object from within the method and an instance attribute that is declared in the declaration part of the class in which this method is implemented have identical names. `me` is used to access the non-local data object.

 ``` abap
 METHOD me_ref.